-For our main courses, we tried steak with unlimited shrimp, baby-back ribs, halibut, and the Philly cheesesteak sandwich.
+We tried steak with unlimited shrimp, baby-back ribs, halibut, and the Philly cheesesteak sandwich for our main courses.

-We completed our meal with the “Chocolate Thunder from Down Under” – a delight of pecan brownie topped, vanilla ice cream, warm chocolate sauce, and whipped cream.7575 Beach Blvd, Buena Park, CA 90620
+We completed our meal with the “Chocolate Thunder from Down Under” – a delight of pecan brownie topped with vanilla ice cream, warm chocolate sauce, and whipped cream.7575 Beach Blvd, Buena Park, CA 90620

-It used to be difficult to find a table here due to long waits, but recently they started to take reservations.
+It was difficult to find a table here due to long waits, but recently, they started to take reservations.

 On a recent visit, we tried the ribs, chicken Pot Pie, and the Country Fried Steak.
 We loved every choice.